close

 Images: These can include product images, brand images, stock photography, photos found on social media or other sites that share photos, illustrations, and even logos.

-Colors: Including the design’s color palette that is an essential part of so many mood boards and can be incorporated as swatches or added to images and other design elements.
+Colors: Including the design’s color palette, which can be easily refined using a color palette tester, is an essential part of so many mood boards and can be incorporated as swatches or added to images and other design elements.

 Visual metaphors: These are a crucial part of contemporary advertising as well as branding, and can be incorporated if relevant.